mm6/ethereum-lab3-hardhat/README.md

 network in its own shell and interact with the shell via the MetaMask wallet.
 Part A illustrates client server computing and a simple decentralized payment system.

+**Notes on Part B:**

 In Part B, we will work with an **ERC20 token contract**.
 ERC20 tokens are at the heart of many Decentralized Finance (DeFi) applications.
 We will interact with the contract using MetaMask.
 This ERC20 token contract has been slightly modified from Lab 2.
 It contains a fallback function that is called from MetaMask.

+**Notes on Part C:**

-In Part C, we will experiment with the DeFi Llama application programmer interface (API).
+In Part C, we will experiment with the DeFiLlama application programming interface (API).
+You are encouraged to use Copilot as a tool to help you develop an interesting query.
+Additionally, you will use Copilot to generate code to execute that query on the DeFiLlama API.

 **Deliverable:**

+This lab has 15 small exercises.

-Please compile your answers to questions E0 through E13 into a single PDF file named ‘Lab3.pdf’.
+Please compile your answers to questions E0 through E14 into a single PDF file named ‘Lab3.pdf’.
 Ensure that the file is well-organized and properly labeled.
 Submit this single PDF file to Canvas.

 ## Part A. 3 Points.
 Using MetaMask to interact with a Hardhat network running locally.
 We are avoiding any use of the Ethereum Mainnet.